 Iwo Jima Memorial

 Depicted are Pfc.
 Rene A. Gagnon, Pfc.
 Ira Hayes, Pharmacist Mate Second Class John Bradley, Pfc.
 Harlon Block, Sergeant Mike Strank and Pfc.
 Franklin Sously.
-Block, Strank and Sously died within days of the flag raising, in combat on the northern end of the island.
+Block, Strank and Sously died within days of the flag raising in combat on the northern end of the island.
 De Weldon sculpted them using their photographs and measurements.
 Hayes was also sent to the northern end of the island and was wounded in a mortar attack.
-But he survived, as did Gagnon and Hayes.
+But he survived, as did Gagnon and Bradley.
 All three survivors modeled for de Weldon’s tribute to all Marines who have died in action since 1777.

 To create the statue, de Weldon first built the figures’ bone structures with a steel framework.
 He then put muscles and skin over this framework.
 The strain of the soldiers’ muscles dramatically show through their uniforms, which were added later.